anishkumar127/weavify/README.md

-Here’s a `README.md` section tailored for the `ChoiceDropdown` component within your existing `weavify` package.
-It focuses solely on `ChoiceDropdown` usage, similar to how popular libraries showcase specific components.

----

 # `ChoiceDropdown` Component

 The `ChoiceDropdown` is a multi-select dropdown component included in the `weavify` library.
 It is designed to offer a flexible and intuitive way to allow users to select multiple options, with built-in support for customization and Material-UI styling.